-As we reach the midpoint of 2023, it's time for an updated silver price forecast.
+As we get closer to 2024, it’s time for an updated silver price forecast.
 The price of silver has been on a bit of a roller coaster ride in recent years.
-Currently trading at around $23 per ounce, silver is showing signs of life.
+Currently trading at around $22 per ounce, silver is showing signs of life.
 In 2023 and 2024, the price of silver may continue rising, as believed by some analysts.
 Other analysts remain cautious.

 There are a number of factors that could contribute to an increase in the silver price in the coming years.
 One factor is rising inflation.
 With the rising cost of goods and services, investors may turn to silver as an inflation hedge.
 Additionally, increased demand from various industries can drive up the price of silver due to its status as a precious metal.

 However, there are also some headwinds that could weigh on the silver price.
 One concern is that the global economy could slow down in 2023, which could lead to lower demand for silver.
 Additionally, the US dollar had a strong 2022.
 If the trend continues it could make silver more expensive for investors who hold other currencies.

 Overall, the silver price forecast for 2023-2024 is mixed.
 There are a number of factors that could support an increase in the price.
 Conversely, there are also some risks that could keep the price in check.

 Today, we’ll take a look at the variety of factors that could impact the silver price moving forward.
 We’ll also take a brief look at the history of silver prices.
 Reviewing the price cycles of silver can provide a better understanding of its future direction.

 But first, let’s weigh the current variables that can affect the price of silver.
 Join Wealth Daily today for FREE.
 We’ll keep you on top of all the hottest investment ideas before they hit Wall Street.
 When you become a member today, you’ll get our latest free report: “Charging Your Wealth: 3 Promising EV Charging Stocks Under $10.”